PurpleMB/purplemb.github.io/_posts/2025-03-19-shadow-falls.markdown

 </p>

 <p>
-<span class="book-title">Shadow Falls</span> was developed within a little over 48 hours for the Texas Game Jam, the annual game jam thrown by the game development organization at the University of Texas.
+<span class="book-title">Shadow Falls</span> was developed within a little over 48 hours for the Texas Game Jam, an annual game jam thrown by the game development organization at the University of Texas.
 The given theme for the jam was "negative space".
 </p>

 <p>
 Almost immediately, my mind went to a "negative" that people are observing almost constantly: shadows.
 Being a perennial fan of the <span class="book-title">Resident Evil</span>  series, I was also reminded of a recurring puzzle type that I enjoy each time the series brings it back: the shadow puzzle.
+Being tasked with rotating an object in just the right fashion to create a specifically shaped shadow is an intuitive, viscerally satisfying gameplay system.
 However, I always wish to test new ground with any project I undertake so I was reluctant to simply copy over the classic formula of rotating a bizarrely shaped object to create a thematically-appropriate shadow.
 </p>

 <p>
 Considering what I found compelling about the puzzles, however, left me with a question: why do they only ever use a single object?
-Of course, the answer, as with most things, is that it is much easier to set up a shadow puzzle that centers one, carefully crafted object.
+Of course, the answer, as with most things, is that it is much easier to set up a shadow puzzle that centers one carefully crafted object.
 All it takes is a little bit of vector math and, bam, you have a functioning shadow puzzle system where you rotate an object until it is in a desired orientation.
 </p>

 <p>